 If you have been working on the same set of spreadsheets or reading the same book for several hours, it’s no wonder you’re feeling drained!
 Switch it up, tackle a new project, and give yourself a change of pace.
 This will give you a chance to clear your head and come back fresh.

-9. Take a power nap
+9. Take a power nap to boost the afternoon slump

 Sometimes no matter WHAT you do, your eyes simply will not stay open.
 When this is the case, stop fighting it.
 Put your head down and allow yourself to shut your eyes for 15-20 minutes (but that’s it!).
 According to Web MD, this quick catnap can recharge your batteries better than an afternoon cup of coffee.